palestne/palestne.github.io/docs/chapter-2.md

 We'll first buy some runes and get some early magic levels:

-- [ ] Do Witch's Potion
+- [ ] Witch's Potion
-- [ ] Do Imp Catcher
+- [ ] Imp Catcher
 - [ ] Train magic to 51
   - you can either afk fire strike, or splash curse if you want it faster

 We'll then want to push for Fairytale II for fairy ring teleports, which needs crafting and smithing.
-We also want to push for easy Ardy diary for the monastary teleport, and Tree Gnome Village to unlock the spirit trees.
-As stated in the beginning the scribbles won't micromanage on how we do these, but ultimately we need to do:
+We also want to push for easy Ardy diary for the monastary teleport, and Tree Gnome Village to unlock the spirit trees. **As stated in the beginning the scribbles won't micromanage on how we do these**, it is encouraged to research your own path/route on how you want to do these:

+- [ ] Restless Ghost
+- [ ] Rune Mysteries
+- [ ] Ernest the Chicken
+- [ ] Vampire Slayer
 - [ ] Chef's Quest
 - [ ] Misthalin Mystery
 - [ ] Sheep Shearer
 - [ ] Sleeping Giants
+- [ ] Natural History Museum
+- [ ] Priest in Peril
 - [ ] Doric's Quest
 - [ ] Knight's Sword
 - [ ] Fishing Contest